DDieterich/ODBCapture/docs/README.md

-# Oracle DB Capture Home Page

-Native PL/SQL Application to Generate Source Code and Configuration Data
+ODBCapture is a native PL/SQL application that can be used to generate self-building scripts (source code and configuration data) for a database.

 This website is intended for user information and usage documentation.